liveahero-wiki/liveahero-wiki.github.io/_charas/goro.md

 {% include sidekick-infobox.html stockId=10231 BIO_S01=BIO_S01 %}

 {% include voice-table.html resourceName="goro"
+h_gachaResult = "Are you the chief this time?
+I am Goro, as you can see, a carpenter.<br>I can drink with you or do hero work.
+Nice to meet you." s_gachaResult = "Hey, chief.
+Have you been drinking?<br>Hmm? this is not a place for that?<br>I made a mistake because it's so lively.<br>Yeah, I'm Goro.
+A carpenter.
+Nice to meet you." salesStart = "Okay, I'm going." salesEnd = "Ooi, I'm back" battleStart = "Let's get to work!
+Let's build a nice little house." action = "Hm?
+My turn?" attack = "Hmph." skill = "Piece of cake!" special = "You can try to break it if you can!<br>Build!
+High-end construct!" smallDamage = "Gu!" bigDamage = "The pillar is..!" win = "Hehe, good work.
+All right, let's drink, drink, drink!<br>...What, the cameras are still rolling?
+That's not important." lose = "Am I gonna lose it again…My family…My house…" assist = "Leave the foothold to me!" assisted = "I owe you!"
 APPRECIATION = "Hey!
 You in good spirits?
 What, not really?<br>Livin' life carefree is the best thing to do.<br>If you do, somethin' good will happen eventually."
 DAILY = "Whoa...what, there's work to do?<br>Then I guess now's not a good to be drinkin'.
 Alright alright, I'm going."
 HERO = "I may not look it, but I am a bookworm.
 I know all about that sensei. <br>He has the power to change the flow of time, pretty amazin'.<br>If I could do that, I could change my...oh, are we out of liquor?"